 Film Adhesion Verification

-- Testing extending back to 1979, has systematically stressed the spacer/film/spacer bond in excess of twice the actual tension level resulting from heat shrinking for each new Alpenglass configuration.
-Again with reference to 29 years of exclusive SF projects throughout the United States and Europe, evidence is strong that the film used in Alpenglass insulating units are both securely anchored and tensioned.
+- Testing extending back to 1979, has systematically stressed the spacer/film/spacer bond in excess of twice the actual tension level resulting from heat shrinking for each new AlpenGlass™ configuration.
+Again with reference to 29 years of exclusive SF projects throughout the United States and Europe, evidence is strong that the film used in AlpenGlass insulating units are both securely anchored and tensioned.

 Sealant Edge “Bite”

-- The cross-section construction of SF in Alpen HPP units provides two computer-bent steel spacers.
+- The cross-section construction of SF in Alpen High Performance Products units provides two computer-bent steel spacers.
 The coated film extends completely through the spacer assembly to be securely “locked” in place by the secondary sealant.
 The inspected variance of this nominal ½” spacer/sealant sightline may not exceed 1/16”.
-The Alpen HPP perimeter face-width of dual-seal silicone units may be increased in response to high windload or blast requirements.
+The Alpen perimeter face-width of dual-seal silicone units may be increased in response to high windload or blast requirements.

 Aesthetics and Extreme Environments

-- Perhaps the best reference for Alpen HPP optical clarity is the product’s repeated use, during the past two decades, by numerous art galleries.
-Gordon Anson, Exhibit Designer at the National Gallery of Art, specifically studied Alpen HPP, approving not only its clarity but assigning a Color Rendering Index of 92.
-Alpen HPP is now installed throughout the National Gallery, as well as the National Portrait Gallery, Freer Gallery, Art Institute of Chicago skylights and Pennsylvania State Museum.
+- Perhaps the best reference for Alpen optical clarity is the product’s repeated use, during the past two decades, by numerous art galleries.
+Gordon Anson, Exhibit Designer at the National Gallery of Art, specifically studied Alpen, approving not only its clarity but assigning a Color Rendering Index of 92.
+Alpen windows and glass are now installed throughout the National Gallery, as well as the National Portrait Gallery, Freer Gallery, Art Institute of Chicago skylights and Pennsylvania State Museum.

 Thermal Stress & Wet Environments